 Handleless kitchens are fast emerging as the most popular option for those who want a streamlined, minimalist look for their kitchen cabinets.

 Homeowners are loving the clean and effortless appeal of uninterrupted joinery, and design advancements mean that going handleless is easier than ever before.

 From hidden finger pulls to touch technology, there are several ways that you can ditch the handles in your new kitchen.
 Here’s how you can get the look in your renovation.

 Overhead cabinet doors hang down further than the cabinet’s internal elements, creating a lip that allows you to pull them open and closed.
 This is an easy option to implement, though some may not like the look of the overhang disrupting the lines of your kitchen.

 Push-to-touch mechanisms can also be fitted on your overheads for a more seamless finish.

 True handleless cabinets have continuous rails built in that sit behind each door and drawer front, creating a space that allows you to grip it easily.
-The continuous rail means cabinet doors remain uninterrupted, sitting flush with the rest of the joinery.
+The continuous rail means that the kitchen joinery remains uninterrupted, with continuous lines throughout the space.